jdwh08/foxnote-quartzsite/content/Backpropagation.md

 1. Suppose we want to find some relationship between $x$ and $y$.
 	1. Assume this must be smooth and a polynomial of degree 5, i.e., $y(x) = k_0 + k_1 x + k_2 x^2 + k_3 x^3 + k_4 x^4 + k_5 x^5$.
 	2. We want to find the values $k_0 ... k_5$ that finds the "best" curve.
-	3. To get the best curve, we need to define some measurement of quality as the [[Loss function]].
+	3. To get the best curve, we need to define some measurement of quality as the [[Loss Function]].
 A classical one is [[Least Squares]] with square error.
 	4. For our case, loss is a function of the parameters $k_0 ... k_5$. $\mathcal{L}(k_0...k_5)$.
 We can get the best values of $k$ by minimizing the loss function.
 2. Let's build a machine that goes from values $k_0 ... k_5$ to function $\hat{y}(x)$ to loss $\mathcal{L}$.
 	1. Randomize the initial weights of $k_0...k_5$.